Courses

 • FRST 443 (3) Remote Sensing for Ecosystem Management (Term 2)

-• FRST 495 (3) Biological Diversity and Forest Management (Term 2)
+• FRST 495 (3) Biological Diversity and Conservation (Term 2)

-• FRST 512 (3) Belowground Ecosystems (Term 2) (not offered in the 2023/2024 Winter Session)
+• FRST 512 (3) Belowground Ecosystems (Term 2) *Not offered in the 2024/25 academic year.

 • FRST 551 (3) Landscape Planning for Sustainability (Term 2)

-• FRST 575/PLNT 590G (3) Indigenous Ecologies (Term 1)
+• FRST 575/PLNT 590G (3) Indigenous Ecologies (Term 1) *Not offered in the 2024/25 academic year.

-• FRST 590 (3) Statistical Methods in Hydrology (Term 2) *If you are interested in this course, contact the instructor listed in SSC.
+• FRST 590 (3) Statistical Methods in Hydrology (Term 2) *Not offered in the 2024/25 academic year.

 • APBI 319 (3) Aquaculture and the Environment (Term 1)